 What I love about summer is the fruit.
-There are peaches and plums for pies.
-There are nectarines for dribbling down your chin.
-There are apricots for tarts, cherries for snacks and all sorts of berries for breakfast, plus other melons like cantaloupe and honeydew to wrap ham around.
-But what other fruit offers a crunchy snack, a juice for drinking (with or without a boozy booster), seeds for spitting contests, and a big round shape for greasing and throwing around the pool, lake or ocean (have you played greased pig yet this summer)?
+There are peaches and plums for pies, nectarines for dribbling down your chin, apricots for tarts, cherries for snacks, and all sorts of berries for breakfast — plus other melons, like cantaloupe and honeydew, to wrap ham around.
+But what other fruit offers a crunchy snack, a juice for drinking (with or without a boozy booster), seeds for spitting contests, and a big round shape for greasing and throwing around the pool, lake, or ocean (have you played greased pig yet this summer)?

 There’s no doubt it’s been a hot summer, so I’ve been trying to plan ahead by juicing whatever fruit I have around and straining the juice into popsicle molds the night before.
 After a long day of work or play, everyone in the house has a dessert to look forward to (even our dog loves watermelon!).

-Since in-season fruit is so sweet already, I skip the sweetener, though list it as an optional ingredient below.
-Before digging into the sugar, cut into your watermelon for a taste and decide if you need it sweeter.
+Since in-season fruit is so sweet already, I skip the sweetener (although I’ve listed it as an optional ingredient below).
+Before adding any sugar, cut into your watermelon for a taste and decide if you need it sweeter.
 The addition of lime juice adds a tartness, but it also brings out the sweetness, so give the unsweetened way a chance.

 cubed watermelon flesh (about 1 pound, rind removed)

 - 1 tablespoon